CallMeRyu/SuperiorSurvivors_Revisited/README.md

 Experimental 15 - U4

 * Updates to the "DebugCharacterUnStuck", so when right click unstuck an NPC, the NPC in question may actually move now.
 * * (This needs more testing)

 * Made an adjustment to how 'NPCs Get stuck management' is handled, which was causing NPCs to 'stutter walk' during some instances.
 * * (Also needs testing to see how NPCs are moving around)

+* The options menu has been updated further! any setting that had a % chance to do something?
+Now scales from 0% to 100%.
+You now have full control.
+* Fixed a bug where the previous one that modded the NPCs mod did not have "Hostile over time" to function correctly.
+It was copying a different option value!
+*